Nothing's more valuable than peace of mind.

 Be cautious about offers for free anti-virus software; make sure you get your software from a reputable company.
 Look for anti-virus software that scans incoming communications and files for viruses, removes or quarantines viruses, and updates automatically.

 A firewall is software or hardware designed to block unauthorized access to your computer.
-It's especially important to run a firewall if you have a cable modem or DSL line or other broadband connection, because they’re targeted often.
+It's especially important to run a firewall if you have a cable modem, DSL line, or other broadband connection, because they’re targeted often.
 Many current operating systems come with a built-in firewall, which you have to turn on.

 Before you enter any of your login credentials, make sure you’re on the authentic LMCU.org website by checking your browser address bar to see if it has: